-When a dispensation is granted it will ordinarily be given for a stated period, which is usually one football season, and may include conditions.
+When a dispensation is granted it will ordinarily be given for a stated period (usually one season) and may include conditions.
 The dispensation is not transferable and the parent/carer may be required to reapply for the following season for a further assessment.